-2.5.
-The Executive Board and Supervisory Board are - with due regard for each other's duties and powers - responsible for developing, communicating and enforcing standards on integrity, morals and leadership in the bank.
+2.5 The executive board and supervisory board are - with due regard for each other's duties and powers - responsible for developing, communicating and enforcing standards on integrity, morals and leadership in the bank.

-The LeasePlan Code of Conduct and the Core Values have been adopted by the Managing Board.
+The LeasePlan Code of Conduct and the values have been adopted by the Managing Board.
 The Code of Conduct provides a framework for responsible business decisions in many everyday situations faced by the LeasePlan employees worldwide.
 It puts our company values - commitment, expertise, passion and respect - into action.
 The Managing Board ensures that the Banker's Oath is taken by all relevant employees.
 The Supervisory Board is responsible for assessing the performance of the members of the Managing Board.

-2.5.1.
-In addition, they ensure there are proper checks and balances and they safeguard a solid IT infrastructure that is vital for the functioning of the bank.
-Among other things, thorough checks and balances mean that the compliance function is also safeguarded within the Executive Board and Supervisory Board.
+2.5.1 In addition, they ensure there are proper checks and balances and they safeguard a solid IT infrastructure that is vital for the functioning of the bank.
+Among other things, thorough checks and balances mean that the compliance function is also safeguarded within the executive board and supervisory board.

-The Group Compliance Officer is appointed by the Chairman of the Managing Board and has a direct reporting line to the Chairman of the Managing Board and to the Audit Committee of the Supervisory Board.
+The Group Compliance Officer is appointed by the Chief Risk Officer (CRO) and has a direct reporting line to the CRO and to the Audit Committee of the Supervisory Board.
 The Compliance Charter describes the governance of the independent compliance function both locally and on a central level.
 The Compliance Risk Management Framework states the methodology used within LeasePlan for managing compliance risks.
 It also intends to help the business in effectively managing the compliance risks they face.

-2.6.
-The Executive Board will promote responsible behaviour and a healthy culture both at the top of the bank and throughout its organisation.
+2.6 The executive board will promote responsible behaviour and a healthy culture both at the top of the bank and throughout its organisation.
 In this, it will consider the interests of the bank's customers and other stakeholders.
 The supervisory board supervises this.

 The Managing Board promotes responsible behaviour and a healthy culture throughout the organisation.
-To this purpose the Managing Board adopted the Core Values and the LeasePlan Code of Conduct.
+To this purpose the Managing Board adopted the values and the LeasePlan Code of Conduct.
 The Supervisory Board is responsible for assessing the performance of the Managing Board.